shubhamtomar9346/Social-Media-Application/social_network/README.md

 ## Virtual Environment

 This project includes a pre-configured Python virtual environment located in the `magic_box3.12_social_media` folder.

 ### Options:

 1. **Use Existing Virtual Environment**:
-    - You can set `magic_box3.12_social_media` as the interpreter in your IDE (e.g., PyCharm).
+    - Set `magic_box3.12_social_media` as the interpreter in your IDE (e.g., PyCharm) as described above.

-    - In PyCharm:
-        1. Go to `File > Settings > Project: Your Project Name > Python Interpreter`.
-        2. Click on the gear icon and select `Add`.
-        3. Choose `Existing Environment`.
-        4. Navigate to `magic_box3.12_social_media/bin/python` and select it.

 2. **Create a New Virtual Environment**:
     - If you prefer, you can create your own virtual environment.